schierlm/oberon-risc-emu-enhanced/README.md

 After that, build the emulator using the command `make`.

-### OS X
+### macOS

+There's a pre-compiled version in Github's Releases section.

-I can't give much support for OS X, but I've had many reports saying it works fine.
+I can't give much support for macOS, but I've had many reports saying it works fine.
 The main stumbling block seems to be that there are two ways to install the SDL development files: Unix style and Xcode style, as explained in the [SDL Mac OS X FAQ].